 Perform each of the checks described in the Pre-Start Checks section before starting the genset.
-The genset can be started and stopped from the standard control panel on the genset or from an optional remote control panel inside the vehicle.
+The genset can be started and stopped from the standard control panel on the genset or from the optional remote control panel inside the vehicle (if equipped).